mablhq/github-run-tests-action/README.md

 # mabl GitHub Run Tests Deployment Action

-This GitHub Action creates a mabl deployment event, triggering any functional tests associated with that deployment and waiting for their results.
+This GitHub Action creates a mabl deployment event, triggering cloud test runs associated with that deployment and waiting for their results.

+For more complex use cases, see the [setup-mabl-cli](https://github.com/marketplace/actions/setup-mabl-cli) Action to access the CLI directly.

 ### Example workflow: